Dry Needling Omaha

 Trigger points are irritable, hard “knots” within a muscle that may cause pain over a large area, leading to difficulty performing everyday tasks.
 When a person has painful muscles and trigger points, it is sometimes called myofascial pain syndrome.
 Common locations for muscle tension problems are the arm and neck.

-Dry needling is a treatment that involves a very thin needle being pushed through the skin to stimulate a trigger point.
-Dry needling may release the tight muscle bands associated with trigger points and relieve pain and improve function/range of motion.
+Dry needling is a treatment that involves a very thin needle being pushed through the skin to stimulate a trigger point and reduce muscle tension.
+Dry needling may release the tight muscle bands associated with trigger points, relieve pain, and improve function/range of motion.
 In a study published in the September 2013 issue of JOSPT, a group of researchers analyzed the results of the best clinical studies that have been conducted thus far to determine if dry needling helps to reduce neck and arm pain.

 Myofascial Pain Syndrome – “Trigger Points”

 Myofascial pain syndrome, or myofascial trigger points, can be a source of pain and limit function.
-Dry needling is a specialized treatment for trigger points provided by our Omaha physical therapists.
-Trigger point dry needling is one possible treatment option, usually combined with other techniques including exercises, to manage myofascial pain.
+Dry needling is a specialized treatment for trigger points provided by our physical therapists in Omaha at Premier Physical Therapy.
+Trigger point dry needling is one possible treatment option and a part of a larger treatment plan.
+Dry needling is often combined with other techniques including exercises, to manage myofascial pain.

 Your physical therapist can perform a thorough evaluation to help determine if you are a good candidate for this treatment as part of a program designed to provide pain relief and improve your function.